Tooth Abscess Treatment Near You

 - The pain is persistent, severe, or unbearable

 - You have a fever, earache, jaw ache, or pain when you open your mouth wide

 - If you have difficulty breathing or swallowing

 - Swelling in your face or check or tender swollen lymph modes

 - If you’ve had an infection in your tooth previously

 A tooth abscess will not go away on its own.
-They require specialised treatment by a dentist or specialist.
-If left untreated a tooth abscess can cause serious issues.
+They require specialized treatment by a dentist or specialist.
+If left untreated, a tooth abscess can cause serious issues.
 We recommend booking an appointment with your dentist as soon as possible.
-If you’re experiencing unbearable pain make sure you choose an emergency appointment when you book online.
+If you’re experiencing unbearable pain, choose an emergency appointment when you book online.

 - Book hygiene visits with a dental hygienist or oral health therapist twice each year

-- Book routine exam and x-rays visits with your dentist at least once each year
+- Book routine exams and x-ray visits with your dentist at least once each year